Law-Offices-of-SRIS-PC-Logo

 Types of Alimony in New York State:

-New York State allows several forms of alimony, including temporary alimony (Pendent Lite), rehabilitation alimony, and permanent alimony.
+New York State retirement divorce allows several forms of alimony, including temporary alimony (Pendente Lite), rehabilitation alimony, and permanent alimony.
 Each type serves a different purpose and has a different duration.

-Temporary alimony, also known as pendant light support, is provided during divorce proceedings to ensure the financial stability of the dependent spouse until a final settlement is reached or the divorce is finalized.
+Temporary alimony, also known as pendente lite support, is provided during divorce proceedings to ensure the financial stability of the dependent spouse until a final settlement is reached or the divorce is finalized.

 This considers the standard of living maintained during the marriage to ensure that the dependent spouse can continue to live at a similar level as during the marriage.

-Maintenance decisions take into account custody agreements and maintenance obligations.
+Maintenance decisions take custody agreements and maintenance obligations into account.
 The purpose of the court is to ensure the child’s well-being when determining the appropriate amount of child support.

 Both spouses’ health status and age are considered, as they can affect a spouse’s ability to work and earn a living.